Feline Hyperesthesia Syndrome

 What triggers Hyperesthesia in cats?

 Hyperesthesia can have a number of triggers, and often there won’t seem to be any link between episodes.
+If you listen to Pam’s talk above, it mostly results from vaccines, flea meds, and other environmental toxins.
 Some experts believe it’s a behavior disorder brought on by stress that can be treated with anti-anxiety drugs, while it has been linked to obsessive-compulsive disorder too.

 What is Feline Hyperesthesia?